codegallivant/py-exe-converter-GUI/README.md

 - `--hidden-import`: Name imports not visible in the code of the script(s).

 ### Other options
-- Automatically deleting unnecessary files after creation of the executable
+- Automatically deleting unnecessary files (/build and .spec) after creation of the executable
-- Clearing the destination directory before creation of the executable
+- Clearing the destination directory prior to creation of the executable

 <br>